riedmaph/einkaufsliste/Datacollection/01_rawdatadumps/database/README.md

 ```
 $ psql
 ```
-Change password of postgres to elite_se
+Change password of postgres
 ```
 =# \password postgres
 ```
-Enter new password...
+Enter new password as specified in config.json/dbpass

 finally press ctrl+D twice to exit psql and logout